Index of Theatre Instructors:

 Zach is very excited to be joining the teaching staff at DJT.
 After being a Junior Theatre student for six years learning from amazing teachers and appearing in many Mainstage productions, he is looking forward to sharing his knowledge of stagecraft with the next generation of DJT students.
 Zach is currently majoring in Theatre at St. Ambrose University, where he focuses on the backstage work of the theatre.
 In addition to the DJT Mainstage and St. Ambrose, Zach has worked with the QC Theatre Workshop in Davenport.

-(Teaches: Broadway, Acting, Intermediate Acting)
+(Teaches: Broadway, Broadway Babies, Acting, Intermediate Acting)

 Jessica is a graduate of St. Ambrose University Theatre Department, where she earned a B.A. in Theatre.
 During her time at St. Ambrose, Jessica was fortunate enough to work with acclaimed Broadway director, Phil Wm.
 McKinley (Spiderman: Turn Off the Dark, The Boy From Oz) in the world premiere of William Luce's Creme De Coco.
 For her work in Coco, Jessica was nominated for the Irene Ryan Acting Scholarship.
 The following year, Jessica was a semi-finalist acting partner for the same acting competition.